dgfitch/glsl-experiments/README.md

 ## TODO

+- batch automation mode
+  - find a decent args parser? or use a json format or something?
+  - maintain active.frag from uniform.c, pass in directory to rotate through, alpha sort or random
+  - external sourced measure-scale uniform values that uniform.c can control with beat * 4 lfo... section-scale that's measure*4
 - vim macro improvements
   - "shader" mode, where binds become easier to hit until ESC
   - tmux "swap to beat" things